-5. Climbing Intervals
+5. Climbing Intervals Cycling Workout

-The ideal hill should take you at least two to five minutes to climb, has a steady grade of 7 to 10 percent with no stop signs or traffic lights.
+The ideal hill should take you at least two to five minutes to climb and has a steady grade of 7 to 10 percent with no stop signs or traffic lights.

-Or hop on a stationary bike with a riser block under the front wheel to simulate a hill by raising the bike’s front wheel.
+(2) Or hop on a stationary bike with a riser block under the front wheel to simulate a hill by raising the bike’s front wheel.

 Start with a 10-minute warm-up of easy pedaling.

 Repeat the cycle for the duration of your session, then end the workout with a 5-minute easy pedaling cool-down.

-For more challenge, feel free to stand and attack for 15 to 20 pedal strokes a time at the fastest pace possible.
+Feel free to stand and attack for 15 to 20 pedal strokes a time at the fastest pace possible.

-6. The Recovery Ride
+6. The Recovery Cycling Workout

-This is easy and straightforward: Ride as easy as you can possibly ride for 30 to 45 minutes.
+This is easy and straightforward: Ride as easily as you can possibly ride for 30 to 45 minutes.